 When you develop a bunion, the joint of the big or little toe will protrude out abnormally.
 The skin over the joint may redden.
 You likely will experience discomfort at the site of this inflamed joint.
 The bunion could affect the fit of your shoes, while the pain of the bunion can sometimes impact mobility.

 When you suspect you have a bunion, visit Dr. Elizabeth E. Auger.
 Dr. Auger will conduct an exam to determine if your bulging bump on your toe is a bunion or has another cause.
 Dr. Auger can then work with you to develop a treatment plan.

 Conservative options for treatment may be appropriate if they are effective in relieving discomfort caused by a bunion.

 Possible options can include splinting or taping of the foot in a normal position to reduce the stress on the affected toes.
 Injectable medication or pain relievers can lessen the pain of a bunion, as can icing the foot to help with inflammation.

 In some cases, simply changing the shoes is sufficient to resolve the problem and Dr. Auger can recommend appropriate footwear or help to fit you for shoe inserts, including prescription orthotics.

 In severe cases, surgery may be required to remove the inflamed tissue surrounding the joint, and to straighten the toe and realign the bone.

 Dr. Auger can provide a personalized treatment plan to solve your bunion problems.
-Patients can receive treatment at three convenient office locations in Salt Lake City, West Jordan, and Sandy, Utah.
-Contact Dr. Auger today to find out more about how a podiatrist helps with bunions.
+Patients can receive treatment at one of our three convenient office locations in Salt Lake City.
+Offices in West Jordan, Millcreek, and Sandy.
+Call (801) 619-2170 to schedule a same-day appointment to find out more about how a podiatrist helps with bunions.